castral02/competition_assay/README.md

-Your README is clear, informative, and gives a solid walkthrough of the competition assay and AlphaPulldown workflow.
-With just a few tweaks for grammar, clarity, and consistency, it can read even more professionally while retaining its scientific and practical usefulness.

-Here’s an edited version with comments folded into the improvements:

----

 # Competition Assay

 This repository contains Python code for a simple scoring method designed to identify highly interactive proteins using the AlphaPulldown pipeline.